Lloyd M. Trefethen

-Lloyd MacGregor Trefethen (March 15, 1919 – November 6, 2001) was an American expert in fluid dynamics known for his invention of the heat pipe and his research on the Coriolis effect and card shuffling.
-He was for many years a professor of mechanical engineering at Tufts University.
+Lloyd MacGregor Trefethen (March 5, 1919 – November 6, 2001) was an American fluid dynamicist.
+He served as a professor of mechanical engineering at Tufts University for more than 40 years.
+His work included research on surface tension, independent invention of the heat pipe, and an experimental investigation of the Coriolis effect on draining vortices.
+He also co-authored a notable paper on card shuffling.

 Early life and education

-Trefethen was born on March 15, 1919, in Waltham, Massachusetts.
-He graduated from the Webb Institute in 1940, and went to the Massachusetts Institute of Technology for a master's degree in naval engineering.
+Trefethen was born on March 5, 1919, in Waltham, Massachusetts.
+He graduated from the Webb Institute in 1940, and he received a master’s degree in naval engineering from the Massachusetts Institute of Technology in 1942.

-During World War II, poor eyesight made Trefethen ineligible for the Navy, so instead he signed up for the United States Merchant Marine.
-There he met Florence Newman, a Navy codebreaker who later became a professor of English at Tufts University.
+During World War II, Trefethen first enlisted in the United States Merchant Marine because he knew he could not pass the Navy eye exam.
+However, after memorizing the eye chart, he passed the exam and became a naval officer.
+There he met Florence Newman, a Navy codebreaker who later taught in Tufts University’s english department.
 They married in 1944.
-Their son Lloyd N. Trefethen later became a notable mathematician; they also had an older daughter, quilter Gwyned Trefethen.
+Their son, Lloyd N. Trefethen, later became a notable mathematician; they also had an older daughter, the quilter Gwyned Trefethen.

 In 1950, Trefethen completed a Ph.D. at the University of Cambridge.
-Although his initial plan of research was on cooling turbine blades, his eventual dissertation was Heat Transfer Properties of Liquid Metals, and his work sparked an ongoing interest in magnetohydrodynamics at Cambridge.
+Although his initial research plan was to study the cooling of turbine blades, his eventual dissertation was Heat Transfer Properties of Liquid Metals.
+His work sparked an ongoing interest in magnetohydrodynamics at Cambridge.

 Career and later life

 On returning to the US, Trefethen took a managerial position at the National Science Foundation before joining Harvard University as an assistant professor of engineering in 1954.
-He moved to Tufts University in 1958, where he became a full professor and the chair of the mechanical engineering department.
+He moved to Tufts University in 1958, where he became a full professor and chair of the mechanical engineering department.
 He retired in 1989.

-Trefethen died on November 6, 2001.
+Trefethen died on November 6, 2001 in Cambridge, Massachusetts.

 Contributions

-Trefethen was known for his research on surface tension in liquid droplets, and he became one of the independent inventors of the heat pipe.
-In 1963 he produced an award-winning educational film, Surface Tension in Fluid Mechanics, for Encyclopædia Britannica Films.

-Trefethen's contributions to fluid mechanics also included widely reported experiments on the folklore claims that the Coriolis force can cause the vortex in a drain to rotate in opposite directions in the northern and southern hemispheres.
+Trefethen was known for his research on surface tension in liquids, and he was one of the independent inventors of the heat pipe.
+In 1963, he made an award-winning educational film, Surface Tension in Fluid Mechanics, as part of a series produced by the National Committee on Fluid Mechanics Films.
+Trefethen's fluid mechanics research also included a widely reported investigation into whether the Coriolis force causes a draining vortex in the Southern Hemisphere to rotate opposite to the direction reported by Ascher Shapiro a few years earlier for the Northern Hemisphere.

 Beyond fluid dynamics, Trefethen's publications include a paper with his son Lloyd N. Trefethen on the Gilbert–Shannon–Reeds model, a mathematical model of shuffling playing cards.
 In contrast to earlier research suggesting that seven riffles are needed to remove any patterns from an unshuffled deck of cards, Trefethen and Trefethen showed that, in their model of the problem, five riffles are enough.

 Recognition

 Trefethen was a Fellow of the ASME.
-In 1999, a special issue of the Journal of Fluids Engineering was dedicated to Trefethen to honor his 80th birthday.
+In 1999, a special issue of the Journal of Fluids Engineering was dedicated to him in honor of his 80th birthday.